Southern Heritage

 Southern Sporting Art

 Sporting imagery has also been an enduring part of Southern visual culture.
-Scenes of working dogs, wildlife, and open land reflect the deep relationship between people and the natural environments of the region.
+Scenes of hunting dogs and bird dogs, wildlife, and open land reflect the deep relationship between people and the natural environments of the region, a bond central to the sporting traditions of the South.

 These paintings are not merely depictions of animals or landscape.
 They capture moments shaped by patience, quiet observation, and tradition — experiences familiar to generations of Southerners who have spent time in the field or along the coast.